Ollie-Boy/blog/content/blog/How-to-Add-a-Scroll-Button-to-Your-Hugo-Site.md

 ```

 ## Use it locally
-You know, sometimes when network is not stable, your button may not show because it rely on remote, so I would recommend you to download it locally to keep your website render normally **(NOTE: Only if your website is not too big, or using cdn is a good way.)**
+Well, sometimes when network is not stable, your button may not show because it rely on remote, so I would recommend you to download it locally to keep your website render normally **(CDN is still a good way tho.)**

-So just go to the [page](https://unpkg.com/vanilla-back-to-top@7.2.1/dist/vanilla-back-to-top.min.js), copy the code, name it as `vanilla-back-to-top.min.js` and save it in your custom js folder, for example `../static/js/vanilla-back-to-top.min.js`.
+So just go to the [page](https://unpkg.com/vanilla-back-to-top@7.2.1/dist/vanilla-back-to-top.min.js), copy and paste the code as `vanilla-back-to-top.min.js` and put it in your custom js folder, for example `../static/js/vanilla-back-to-top.min.js`.

-Then like before, add the below codes in your single page templates.
+Then add the below codes in your footer template.

 ```html
 <script src="/js/vanilla-back-to-top.min.js"></script>